sean-galloway/RTLDesignSherpa/README.md

     - Here are the extensions I use, these may evolve over time: ctags, GitLens, Makefile Tools, Pylance, Python, SystemVerilog0Language Support, TerosHDL, TODO Highlight, Verilog-HDL/SystemVerilog/BlueSpec SystemVerilog, Code Spell Checker.
 - Icarus verilog; this is a nice free verilog simulator.
 It outputs messages and a vcd file.
 - GTKWave - this is very good at viewing the vcd files.
 I will try to have a <block_name>.gktw file for each testbench so one can see the signals that I think are important and how I've structured them.
+- verible - for linting and style checking
 - Within Python here are the main usages:
     - Automation where required.
 I haven't used it yet, but I'm sure I will.
     - CocoTB- this links Python to Icarus verilog runs.
 I have a makefile with each testbench.
 The commands I use are: make clean then I just run make
     - PyUVM, this is a port of the UVM standard from SystemVerilog to Python.
 Everyone in the industry uses UVM.
 I plan to have a robust UVM Testbench for each block that I design.
 I'm learning the UVM vernacular myself so, this is a process.
     - LogiSim- I'm using this in Windows.
 I will try to have a LogiSim version for each of the common files.
 It may get to be too much as the projects get bigger.
 I'm new to LogiSim, so this will be a process.
     - Draw.io- I'm using this in windows.
 I plan to mostly use this for the UML diagrams for the testbenches.
 I'm used to Visio, so it will be a learning curve getting productive with this tool.

+# Style Guide
+This is not the place for this, but I am documenting it for myself while I sort out the various documentation resources.
+These rules are short and simple to keep them easy to be adhered to Note: some naming convention documents are 30+ pages long.
+For this forum, I want to keep it simple.
+You can follow (or not) if you like.
+Be aware some of the tools that I have developed key off of the naming convention.
+- Module names are snake case
+- Signal names a snake case
+- Parameter names are all caps
+- Input ports all begin with i_ or iw_.
+It is assumed all inputs come directly from flops.
+In the rare cases where that does not occur, the iw_ signifier is used (w meaning wire.)
+- Output ports all begin with o_ or ow_.
+It is assumed all outputs come directly from flops.
+In the rare cases where that does not occur, the ow_ signifier is used (w meaning wire.)
+- All register signals (flops) start with r_.
+- All wire signals start with w_.
+Note: I was not going to have a strict naming convention.
+I started exploring automation to create wavedrom diagrams from the existing vcd and gktw files.
+I want to put a phase of 0.2 on flopped signals (to represent tCO), and 0.8 on wire signals to show artificially large propagation delays.
+Without the naming convention, none of this can be automated by one person working on a side project like this.